HomeHow To GuidesPower Equipment RepairHow to Read a Spark Plug | Spark Plug Photos

 Conclusion

-Determining the condition of spark plugs is simple once you know how to read a spark plug.
-And now that you know what to look for – you need to get familiar with the simple steps required to change a spark plug.
+Determining the condition of spark plugs is simple once you know how to read one.
+Now that you know what to look for, you must familiarize yourself with the simple steps to change a spark plug.

-If you’re changing or inspecting multiple spark plugs on a vehicle, lawnmower, or multi-cylinder engines, we highly recommend inspecting and replacing one spark plug at a time.
+If you’re changing or inspecting multiple spark plugs on a vehicle, lawnmower, or multi-cylinder engine, we highly recommend checking and replacing one spark plug at a time.
 This will help you avoid re-connecting the wrong spark plug wire.

 Check online or with your local hardware or auto parts store.
-Once you’ve located and replaced the correct model spark plug(s), gas, and air filters, your engine should perform just as it was designed.
+Once you’ve located and replaced the correct model spark plug(s), gas, and air filters, your engine should perform as designed.

-Note: If you’re inspecting Spark plugs on Outdoor lawn equipment and aren’t very familiar with small engine maintenance – check out how to tell if a lawn mower spark plug is bad
+Note: If you’re inspecting Spark plugs on Outdoor lawn equipment and aren’t very familiar with minor engine maintenance – check out how to tell if a lawn mower spark plug is bad.

 Further Reading